ghTracking/ghtracking.github.io/LectureNotes.md

 ## Find place to add [Back to top](#top)

 * *What are the calcic/sodic end-members of plagioclase?*
-* *What are the iron/magnesium end-members of plagioclase?*
+* *What are the iron/magnesium end-members of olivine?*
 * *What are the three main types of magma?
 What are their typical silica contents?*
 * *What are the three primary ways in which the chemical composition of a magma is changed?*